kevinkarl22/jFullPageScroller/README.md

 `Note: Your 'TARGET SECTION ID' must match the value of the 'jfps-section-id' assigned on each section.`

-If your `TARGET SECTION ID` matches the value of a section's `jfps-section-id`, then it will initialize the callback of that specific section.
+If your `TARGET SECTION ID` matches the value of a section's `jfps-section-id`, then it will initialize the callback script of that specific section.

 You can utilize the jQuery's `animate()` options exception for `duration` in your callbacks.
 Visit [jQuery's Animate](https://api.jquery.com/animate/) for API documentation.